What is the University of Tennessee’s DASH Program?

 • The initial Chart of Accounts engagement included defining the structure of the financial chart of accounts, serving as an accelerator as the Project enters the design/blueprint phase for financial workstreams.
 The final set of actual values will not be solidified for some time, as segments and values may continue to be refined during the design phase.

-• DASH will launch in the summer of 2024 and will improve our users’ experiences and allow us to be more agile and dynamic in our finance, human resource and payroll functions.
+• DASH has launched as of January 2025, and is improving our users’ experiences and is allowing us to be more agile and dynamic in our finance, human resources and payroll functions.